Great communication is an art that requires learning how others think.

 Imagine the difference in communication where there was less judgement and more understanding.

-Bottom line: if we don’t make the effort to consider how another person thinks, and automatically dismiss their ideas, we miss out on the benefit of the other’s input.
+If we don’t consider how the other person thinks and automatically dismiss their ideas, we miss out on the benefit of the other’s input.

-If you looking for tools to improve lines of communication, consider these practical sessions for
+For tools to improve lines of communication, consider these practical sessions for: